Supreme Court Upholds Section 6A of Citizenship Act | Law-Order

 Supreme Court Upholds Section 6A of Citizenship Act

-The BJP celebrated the Supreme Court's historic decision to uphold the constitutional validity of Section 6A of the Citizenship Act.
-The ruling addresses illegal immigration in Assam, providing citizenship to immigrants who arrived between 1966 and 1971 under certain conditions, and tagging post-1971 immigrants as illegal.
+The Supreme Court upheld the constitutional validity of Section 6A of the Citizenship Act, affirming citizenship for certain immigrants in Assam.
+The decision, led by Chief Justice DY Chandrachud, establishes guidelines for granting citizenship to migrants arriving between 1966 and 1971 and urges oversight in implementing immigration laws.

 - Country: